clarios6/ASME2018GoalieRover/README.md

 # ASME2018GoalieRover
-This is the code for a rover/robot type of deal for ASME.
+This is the code for an omniwheel goalie
+The other code is for little distractor robot that is controlled by an android phone